Netcracker/KubeMarine/documentation/Installation.md

         type: kubernetes.io/service-account-token
 ```

-The yaml file that is created from the template above is applied to the cluster during the installation procedure.
+The yaml file that is created from the above template is applied to the cluster during the installation procedure.

-**Note:** The `Secret` section works only for Kubernetes v1.24.
-It's excluded for Kubernetes v1.23 and lower.
+**Note**: The `Secret` section works only for Kubernetes v1.24.
+It is excluded for Kubernetes v1.23 and lower versions.

 ### Plugins